erikpoort/fastlane-diskspace/README.md

 Sends the available disk size to slack

-When the disk size gets below x bytes, send a message to slack
+When the disk size gets below 5 gb, tell user to clean up!

 ## Example